sismo-core/sismo-docs/technical-documentation/sismo-connect/react.md

 description: Request proofs from your user on your React project
 ---

-# sismoConnect React: Request
+# Sismo Connect React: Request

-The [sismoConnect](https://docs.sismo.io/sismo-docs/what-is-sismo/zkconnect) React package is a wrapper of the sismoConnect client package which is a package build on top of the [Sismo Data Vault app](https://docs.sismo.io/sismo-docs/technical-documentation/data-vault-app) (the prover) to easily request proofs from your users.
+The [Sismo Connect](https://docs.sismo.io/sismo-docs/what-is-sismo/zkconnect) React package is a wrapper of the Sismo Connect client package which is a package build on top of the [Sismo Data Vault app](https://docs.sismo.io/sismo-docs/technical-documentation/data-vault-app) (the prover) to easily request proofs from your users.

 ### Installation

-Install the sismoConnect React package in your frontend with `npm` or `yarn`:
+Install the Sismo Connect React package in your frontend with `npm` or `yarn`:

 ```bash
 # with npm